The Face Facts team is a multidisciplinary group that combines Psychology with Biology, Computer Science and Anthropology.

 Although attractiveness judgments of faces and voices rely on different senses, there is some reason that they can be remarkably similar indeed.
 For example, women who show particularly strong preferences for masculine characteristics in men’s faces, like strong jaws and heavy brows, also tend to show particularly strong preferences for masculine characteristics in men’s voices, like low pitch.
 These results suggest that variation among women in their preferences for masculine characteristics is not random but reflects systematic differences in the extent to which women value the characteristics that masculine traits in faces and voices are associated with.

-Do we like people who have face that looks like our own?
+Do we like people who have faces that looks like our own?
 The answer is more complicated than you might expect.
 Our research has shown that people perceive faces with shape characteristics similar to those in their own face to be particularly trustworthy and, when judging own-sex faces, more attractive.
 However, people tend to find opposite-sex faces with shape characteristics similar to those in their own face to be relatively unattractive, especially when judging the attractiveness of the faces for a sexual relationship.
 We seem to have evolved to cooperate with individuals displaying cues of kinship, but find other-sex individuals displaying those cues unappealing as mates.

 The images below show “heat maps” of which facial muscles are active during emotional expressions.